kurealnum/Mini-Workflows/README.md

 If you don't plan your work out, it becomes so much more tiring to keep track of your goals, and your current place in those goals.
 This kinda flows into the next section, Breaks.

 ## Breaks 💤
-Breaks are ***very*** important.
+Breaks are also ***very*** important!
 Whether you want to be as refined as the Pomodoro technique, or you just take breaks sporadically, like me, breaks are incredibly imporant.

 I also feel like your mind works a lot better in the background (i.e., the subconscious), than it does in your “conscious” state.
 What I’m getting at is, if you’re stuck on something, go stare at something and think about something else.
 Professional chess players do it, so it must work, right?